 maintainConnection – If TRUE, this indicates that the sender of the message is capable of supporting a signalling connection when no calls are currently signalled over the connection.

-language – Indicates the language(s) in which the user would prefer to receive announcements and prompts.
-The field contains one or more RFC 1766 compliant language tags.
+language – Indicates the language(s) the user will use or in which the user would prefer to receive announcements and prompts.
+The field contains one or more RFC 5646 compliant language tags.

 connectedAddress – Contains the alias addresses for the connected (answering) party; the dialled digit string of the connected party is in the Connected Number IE.